 Before we begin, let's suppose we have a campaign with the referral and coupon features active.

 To set up a referral program, we must generate referral codes for our customers.
 We can do this in 2 ways:

-- Using the Create a referral code endpoint from the Integration API.
+- Using the Create referral code for an advocate endpoint from the Integration API.

 - Selecting the

 Create referral codeas an effect in a rule inside the Campaign Manager.

 The endpoint allows us to create referral codes directly instead of updating customer sessions.
 We can also set a start/expiry date and link the referral code to a customer profile.

 Another option is to link the referral code to a friend, which is useful when you're migrating historical referral campaigns to Talon.One.